designing-ml/designwith_ml/index.md

 _Readings Due Next Week_
 * [The Unreasonable Effectiveness of Data]
 * [Are Personas Done?]
+* [A Visual Introduction to Machine Learning].
+Read parts 1 & 2.
+Typed notes are okay as a hand-in for this reading.
+* [Data-Driven Personas at Salesforce]

 [Machine Learning + User Experience]: /assets/docs/User_Experience_Design.pdf
 [ML Basics]: /assets/docs/ML_Basics.pptx